 tonnes of CO2 avoided

-Norfund’s investments in Clean Energy contribute directly to the achievement of the Sustainable Development Goal no. 7 – “Ensure access to affordable, reliable, sustainable and modern energy for all”
+Norfund’s investments in Renewable Energy contribute directly to the achievement of the Sustainable Development Goal no. 7 – “Ensure access to affordable, reliable, sustainable and modern energy for all”

 Efforts to promote growth and reduce poverty are hampered by a lack of reliable electricity.
 One billion people – mostly concentrated in Sub-Saharan Africa and South Asia – live without access to electricity (World Bank, 2018).